 UnitedHealthcare's Join Our Network page routes applicants through Onboard Pro.
 Required data:

 UHC's Credentialing Plan 2025-2027 defines a Licensed Independent Practitioner (LIP) as a healthcare professional permitted by law to practice independently within the scope of the individual's license or certification.
-This is the single most important sentence in the commercial paneling conversation for IBCLCs.
+For IBCLCs, that sentence is where the paneling question usually lands.

 UHC markets can be closed or subject to reassessment criteria.